Geistliches Lied: Music

 The composition is scored for four-part mixed chorus accompanied by organ or piano.
 Brahms marked the autograph score of Geistliches Lied with "Double canon at the ninth".
 The first canon consists of the tenor imitating the soprano while the second consists of the bass imitating the alto, with both canons at the interval of a ninth.
 Karl Geiringer cited the work as an example of "Brahms's astounding mastery of contrapuntal writing".

 The organ prelude is based on an inverted anticipation of the first canon, which evolves by the sixth bar into a quotation of the main theme from the finale of Schumann's Fourth Symphony.
 The three verses of the text, separated by organ interludes, are set to ternary form.
-The outer two verses are in E-flat major, and Brahms places special emphasis in these verses by having the two canons coincide at the lines "Sei stille" (be calm) and "Steh feste" (be steadfast).
+The outer two verses are in E♭ major, and Brahms places special emphasis in these verses by having the two canons coincide at the lines "Sei stille" (be calm) and "Steh feste" (be steadfast).
 The canonic theme is inverted in the middle verse in C minor, beginning with four measures of chorus without organ accompaniment.
-The final "Amen" is sung over an E-flat pedal point in the organ, and the work concludes on a plagal cadence.
+The final "Amen" is sung over an E♭ pedal point in the organ, and the work concludes on a plagal cadence.

 Swafford suggested the music's organ opening references a fantasy of Clara Schumann's (Brahms's close companion and love interest).
 That fantasy was for Clara to study the organ in secret, only for her husband Robert to unexpectedly find her playing his music on the instrument.
 However, Swafford described the rest of the music's tone as "lamenting", and the choral text to be "consoling the sorrowful with submission to fate".
 The musicologist Misha Donat believed that Brahms possibly addressed the work to Clara to console her while she dealt with her husband's illness.